 The #1 mistake most people make when purchasing a submersible aquarium heater is getting the wrong size.
 Bigger aquariums need heaters with a higher wattage.
 So you need to know how many gallons of water your tank holds before you make your purchase.

-Generally speaking, youâll need 8 watts for 1.5 gallons or less.
-25 watts for 1.5 â 5 gallons, 50 watts for 5 â 10 gallons.
-75 watts for, 100 watts for 10 â 30 gallons, 200 watts for 40 â 55 gallons.
-And 300 watts for 55 â 80 gallons.
+Generally speaking, you’ll need 8 watts for 1.5 gallons or less.
+25 watts for 1.5 – 5 gallons, 50 watts for 5 – 10 gallons.
+75 watts for, 100 watts for 10 – 30 gallons, 200 watts for 40 – 55 gallons.
+And 300 watts for 55 – 80 gallons.

-The Tetra HT10 Heater uses a low-voltage electronic thermostat to maintain a consistent water temperature of 78-degrees.
-Which is the ideal temperature for most tropical fish.Â
+The Tetra HT10 Heater uses a low-voltage electronic thermostat to maintain a consistent water temperature of 78 degrees.
+Which is the ideal temperature for most tropical fish.

-It doesnât require any adjustment or monitoring.
-When the indicator light is red, itâs actively heating the water.
-And when itâs green the heater is on standby (indicating that the water is at the proper temperature).
+It doesn’t require any adjustment or monitoring.
+When the indicator light is red, it’s actively heating the water.
+And when it’s green the heater is on standby (indicating that the water is at the proper temperature).

 The heater is fully submersible

-Can be installed vertically or horizontally.
+- Can be installed vertically or horizontally.
 And is ideal for up to 10-gallon fish tanks with a glass canopy or hood.

-Its compact size makes it easy to conceal behind decorations and plant life.
-So it wonât be an eye-sore in the tank.
+- Its compact size makes it easy to conceal behind decorations and plant life.
+So it won’t be an eyesore in the tank.

-If your fish tank is larger than 10-gallons, you can upgrade to the HT20 or the HT55.
-The 100-watt HT20 is ideal for fish tanks with 10 â 30 gallons of water.
-And the 200-watt HT55 is intended for fish tanks with 40 â 55 gallons of water.
+If your fish tank is larger than 10 gallons, you can upgrade to the HT20 or the HT55.
+The 100-watt HT20 is ideal for fish tanks with 10 – 30 gallons of water.
+The 200-watt HT55 is intended for fish tanks with 40 – 55 gallons of water.

 2- Fluval Marina Submersible Heater for Aquarium

-The Fluval Marina Submersible Heater comes in two sizesâa mini 25-watt heater for up to 5.5-gallon tanks.
+The Fluval Marina Submersible Heater comes in two sizes—a mini 25-watt heater for up to 5.5-gallon tanks.
 And a small 50-watt heater for up to 10-gallon tanks.
 Whichever size you go with, both heaters provide reliable heating for freshwater and saltwater aquariums.

-Theyâre easy to use, safe, and convenient, with an easy-to-access temperature dial, an on/off indicator light.
+They’re easy to use, safe, and convenient, with an easy-to-access temperature dial, and an on/off indicator light.
 And a bumper guard to keep your fish away from the heater.
 Fluval Marina Submersible Heaters are made with durable impact-resistant glass and are 100% waterproof.
 The package includes a bracket with suction cups for easy installation and secure placement.

 Key Features:

-- Length: 15 cm (6â)
+- Length: 15 cm (6”)

 - Impact-resistant glass design

-- Water proof sealing
+- Waterproof sealing

 - Includes bracket with suction cups for easy, secure installation

-- 1.8 metre electrical cord
+- 1.8-metre electrical cord

 3- Marina Betta Submersible Heater for Aquarium

-Check out the other Marina products such as aquarium filters, filter media, aquarium heaters, aquarium air pumps, aquarium lights, aquarium thermometer, aquarium gravel, aquarium decorations, betta fish accessories, betta fish food, aquatic fake plants, betta tanks, and aquarium stands for more fish tank accessories.
+The fish aquarium heater is intended to attain and maintain a preset temperature in your aquarium water, with no need for human changes.
+When the heater is turned on, a red indication light appears.
+It has a suction cup for easy installation of the aquarium glass.
+Check out the other Marina products such as aquarium filters, filter media, aquarium heaters, aquarium air pumps, aquarium lights, aquarium thermometers, aquarium gravel, aquarium decorations, betta fish accessories, betta fish food, aquatic fake plants, betta tanks, and aquarium stands for more fish tank accessories.
 Marina offers a broad range of items suitable for your pet fish or betta fish in any big fish tank, small fish tank, freshwater tank, or saltwater tank.

 Key Features: